Film criticism: Film critics and audience members

 In the academic field of films and cinema, several studies involving research have discovered a positive connection between film critics evaluating films and how well the films perform with audience members.
 Also, studies involving research in the fields of films and cinema have discovered a connection between film critics evaluating films and audience members having interests or no interests in viewing those films.
 Based in the perspective of an audience member, a review serves as more than an object that is useful for making decisions.
 Listening to a review from a critic, watching a critic's review, and reading a critic's review are all ways in which the review is useful to an audience member.
 The critic's review is able to be referenced in conversations where audience members communicate with other individuals, and audience members can communicate messages about the artistic film that was critically examined or connect the criticism to problems that occur in society.
+Research has also found that critics' evaluations can vary with the racial alignment between critics and movie casts.
+A 2025 study found that ratings became less favorable as the proportion of Black cast members increased, but this association was attenuated among Black critics; it also found that critic ratings became less aligned with audience ratings and box-office performance as Black cast representation increased.